 If you’re looking for an immediate boost in hydration and nutrients, intravenous (IV) therapy is a treatment worth your consideration.
-This approach has been around since the 1970 but is enjoying renewed popularity today is one of many services available from Health Trowell, MD, and his team at Hydration Station and Cryotherapy LLC in Cumming and Alpharetta, Georgia.
+This approach has been around since the 1970 but is enjoying renewed popularity today is one of many services available from Health Trowell, MD, and his team at Activate IV and Cryotherapy LLC in Cumming and Alpharetta, Georgia.
 Call or Schedule an appointment online to find out what all the IV therapy hype is about, and see for yourself what a transformative experience this can be.

 An intramuscular injection is a technique used to deliver a medication deep into the muscles.
 This allows the medication to be absorbed quickly.